Symmetry-Enforced Quadratic Degradability Beyond Low Dimensions: Preliminaries and Channel Model

 \section{Preliminaries and Channel Model}

-In this section, we establish the mathematical notation, define the distance measures used for quantum channels, and introduce the high-dimensional spin systems that form the basis of our channel model.
-We also formally define the concept of approximate degradability.
+In this section, we fix notation and recall the distance measures used for quantum channels.
+We then introduce the high-spin model and the notion of approximate degradability, culminating in the definition of the MLS channel.